Autodesk/Neon/docs/learn/the-bases/03-domain-level.md

 A Container can be generated from a Neon grid and is composed by two parts: a Loading Lambda where user declare what files are going to be used for the computation and a Compute Lambda, which contains the actual XPU code.

-Once a field is loaded we can read and write its values by using a reference to a `Cell` (which is passed to the Compute Lambda by the Neon runtime) and specifying what component of the field we are interested in.
+Once a field is loaded we can read and write its values by using a reference to a `Idx` (which is passed to the Compute Lambda by the Neon runtime) and specifying what component of the field we are interested in.
 Once a Container is created, it can be executed by calling the `run` method (see the above code).